Environmental Health Careers: What They Are and How to Start

 In a lab or the field

-Whatever EHP path you choose, you may find yourself working in a lab, the field, or some variety of the two.
+Whatever EHP path you choose, you may work in a lab, the field, or some variety of the two.
 For example, you may spend time in the field collecting water samples from a specific area and take them back to a lab to analyse and conduct experiments.
-Or you may need to be onsite in the field to check standards are being met or to survey constituents about conditions.
+You may also need to be onsite in the field to check whether standards are being met or to survey constituents about conditions.

 In the office

-Working for a local authority or government agency, you may work behind the scenes to ensure public policies and laws are followed or to help determine the steps necessary to protect the public from various issues.
-Working in the private sector, you might spend a lot of time in the office implementing or creating corporate policies and conducting research, testing, and experiments related to products or services.
+Working for a local authority or government agency, you may work behind the scenes to ensure compliance with public policies and laws or to help determine the steps necessary to protect the public from various issues.
+In the private sector, you might spend a lot of time in the office implementing or creating corporate policies and conducting research, testing, and experiments related to products or services.

 Career outlook and salary expectations

-The outlook for environmental health practitioners is good in the UK.
+The outlook for environmental health practitioners in the UK is promising.
 Along with jobs with local authorities, government agencies, the armed forces, and environmental consultancies, private sector opportunities are also growing.
-The COVID-19 pandemic helped to shine a spotlight on environmental health in a new way too.
-In January 2023, an environmental health officer could expect an average base salary of £42,845 [2].
+The COVID-19 pandemic also helped to shine a spotlight on environmental health in a new way.
+According to August 2024 data from Glassdoor UK, an environmental health officer could expect an average base salary of £38,460 [1].

-While many people who choose to study environmental health and desire a career in the field go on to become environmental health scientists or specialists, many other career options are available in this industry.
+Whilst many people who choose to study environmental health and desire a career in the field go on to become environmental health scientists or specialists, many other career options are available in this industry.
+Explore a few different positions, including environmental engineers, hydrologists, and protection technicians, below.

-Environmental engineers combine a background in engineering with concepts like biology, chemistry, and soil science to solve ecological problems.
-Problems they address might include cleaning up drinking water, climate change, controlling pollution, or finding a better way to dispose of waste.
-The base pay for environmental engineers in the UK averages £36,574.
+As an environmental engineer, you will combine a background in engineering with concepts like biology, chemistry, and soil science to solve ecological problems.
+Problems you address might include cleaning up drinking water, climate change, controlling pollution, or finding a better way to dispose of waste.

 Hydrologists

-Hydrologists focus only on water.
-They study rain, snow, groundwater, surface water, and the water cycle to determine how it impacts the environment in a particular area.
-They can help increase access to water in specific regions or ensure a population has clean drinking water.
-The base pay for hydrologists in the UK averages £34,597.
+As a hydrologist, you will focus only on water.
+You will study rain, snow, groundwater, surface water, and the water cycle to determine how it impacts the environment in a particular area.
+In this role, you can help increase access to water in specific regions or ensure a population has clean drinking water.

-Protection Technicians typically monitor a part of the environment to ensure nothing impacts human health.
-In the case of pollution or other problems, they'll investigate and prepare reports based on their findings.
-The average base pay for protection technicians in the UK averages £31,271.
+As a protection technician, you will monitor a part of the environment to ensure nothing impacts human health.
+In the case of pollution or other problems, you'll investigate and prepare reports based on your findings.

-If you're thinking about entering a career in environmental health or already working in the industry and want to broaden your knowledge, consider taking an online course to deepen your understanding and help guide your interests.
-You'll find related courses offered by some of the top universities in the world, such as Environmental Health: the Foundation of Global Public Health on Coursera.
+Environmental health is an industry dedicated to improving the health and lives of others.
+If you're considering entering a career in environmental health or already working in the industry and want to broaden your knowledge, consider taking an online course to deepen your understanding and help guide your interests.
+You'll find related courses offered by some of the top universities in the world, such as Environmental Health: the Foundation of Global Public Health, part of the Impacts of the Environment on Global Public Health Specialization on Coursera.

 Article sources